shijimasoft/steamat/README.md

 steamat.exe "game title"

 *On macOS*
-chmod 755 steamat # One time
+chmod +x steamat #Do it only one time
 ./steamat "game title"
 ```
 <br>